AllYourBot/hostedgpt/README.md

    - Set the Client ID and Client Secret as environment variables in your application:
      - `MICROSOFT_GRAPH_AUTH_CLIENT_ID`: Your Client ID
      - `MICROSOFT_GRAPH_AUTH_CLIENT_SECRET`: Your Client Secret
      - `MICROSOFT_GRAPH_SCOPE` - Space separated list of scopes to request.
-This defaults to `openid profile email offline_access user.read`.
+This defaults to `openid profile email offline_access user.read mailboxsettings.read`.

 #### HTTP header authentication